 The list of optional queries used for autocompletion is derived partly from the contents of the website and the popularity of the query term.
 However, you can customize autocompletion by adding or removing terms from it, either in the control panel or through a bulk upload in an XML file.

-To enable autocompletion in search engines using the Custom Search Element:
+To enable autocompletion in search engines using the Programmable Search Element:

 - In the Control Panel, click the Autocompletions section.